PrimaMateria/blog/primamateria-blog/content/hive/index.md

 }
 ```

-Now test it with:
+Now, test it with the following command.

 ```
 nix run '.#nixosConfigurations.experiment.config.system.build.vm'
 ```

-The Qemu window will start with a machine that will load the configuration.
-Log
+The Qemu window will start with a machine that loads the configuration.
+Log in
-in with "foo/foo", and try to run `hello`:
+using "foo/foo" and try to run the command `hello`.

 <div style="margin-top: 24px">
 {{ resize_image_w(path="hive/vm-test.png", width=450) }}